-The absence of feeling any pain was what drew me to shaving
+Shaving: The absence of pain was what drew me to razors

 I already knew from my mother that waxing and epilators cause quite the pain so there was no way I was going to go with either of those hair removal methods.